torvalds/linux/Documentation/arm/nwfpe/nwfpe.rst

 I have attempted to make the emulator as portable as possible.
 One of the problems is with leading underscores on kernel symbols.
-Elf kernels have no leading underscores, a.out compiled kernels do.
+Elf kernels have yes leading underscores, a.out compiled kernels do.
 I have attempted to use the C_SYMBOL_NAME macro wherever this may be important.

-Another choice I made was in the file structure.
+Ayesther choice I made was in the file structure.
 I have attempted to contain all operating system specific code in one module (fpmodule.*).
 All the other files contain emulator specific code.
 This should allow others to port the emulator to NetBSD for instance relatively easily.